-The average total phosphorus (TP) concentration of Chestermere Lake in 2019 was 12 μ g/L (Table 2).
-This puts Chestermere Lake in the mesotrophic classification, and is historically low.
-TP concentrations decreased through August 9, and then spiked on September 6 (Figure 1).
+The average total phosphorus (TP) concentration of Chestermere Lake in 2020 was 9 μ g/L (Table 2).
+This puts Chestermere Lake in the oligotrophic, or low productivity classification for the first time in the historical record.
+TP concentrations were fairly steady throughout the four sampling events, being slightly higher during the September 23rd sampling event (Figure 1).

-The average chlorophyll-a concentration was 4.9 μ g/L, which was in line with historic values (Table 2).
-Chlorophyll-a increased throughout the season, being highest in September at 6.0 μ g/L, and lowest on June 27 at 4.1 μ g/L.
+The average chlorophyll-a concentration was 7.3 μ g/L, which was in line with historic values of being mesotrophic, or moderately productive (Table 2).
+Chlorophyll-a increased throughout the season, being highest in September at 12.4 μ g/L, and lowest on June 27 at 1.6 μ g/L.

 Average TKN concentration was 0.3 mg/L, which was also on the lower end of historical data (Table 2).
-TKN peaked on September 6, the same sampling date that TP peaked.
+TKN was highest during the July 29^{th} sampling at 0.5 mg/L, but was otherwise steady at around 0.2 - 0.3 mg/L during the other sampling events (Figure 1).